Ted Kennedy: College, military service, and law school

 Due to his low grades, Kennedy was not accepted by Harvard Law School.
-He instead followed his brother Bobby and enrolled in the University of Virginia School of Law in 1956.
-That acceptance was controversial among faculty and alumni, who judged Kennedy's past cheating episodes at Harvard to be incompatible with the University of Virginia's honor code; it took a full faculty vote to admit him.
+He instead followed his brother Robert and enrolled in the University of Virginia School of Law in 1956.
+That acceptance was controversial among faculty and alumni, who judged Kennedy's past cheating episodes to be incompatible with the University of Virginia's honor code; it took a full faculty vote to admit him.
 Kennedy also attended The Hague Academy of International Law during one summer.
-At Virginia, Kennedy felt that he had to study "four times as hard and four times as long" as other students to keep up with them.
+At Virginia, Kennedy felt that he had to study "four times as hard and four times as long" as other students to keep up.
 He received mostly C grades and was in the middle of the class ranking, but won the prestigious William Minor Lile Moot Court Competition.
 He was elected head of the Student Legal Forum and brought many prominent speakers to the campus via his family connections.
 While there, his questionable automotive practices were curtailed when he was charged with reckless driving and driving without a license.
-While attending law school, he was officially named as manager of his brother John's 1958 Senate re-election campaign; Ted's ability to connect with ordinary voters on the street helped bring a record-setting victory margin that gave credibility to John's presidential aspirations.
-Ted graduated from law school in 1959.
+He was officially named as manager of his brother John's 1958 Senate re-election campaign; Ted's ability to connect with ordinary voters on the street helped bring a record-setting victory margin that gave credibility to John's presidential aspirations.
+Kennedy graduated from law school in 1959.